ScilifelabDataCentre/pathogens-portal/content/english/dashboards/wastewater/covid_quantification/covid_quant_SLU.md

 ## Dataset

-**Contact:** <anna.szekely@slu.se> and <maja.malmberg@slu.se>
+**Contact:** <anna.szekely@slu.se> and <javier.vargas@slu.se>

-**Download the data:** [N1-gene copy number per PMMoV gene copy number, CSV file.](https://datagraphics.dc.scilifelab.se/dataset/0ac8fa02871745048491de74e5689da9.csv).
+**Download the data:** [Respiratory virus gene copy numbers normalised per PMMoV gene copy number.CSV file.](https://datagraphics.dc.scilifelab.se/dataset/0ac8fa02871745048491de74e5689da9.csv).
 Data are available from week 38 of 2020; updated weekly.

 **How to cite the dataset:**

-Székely, A. J., Vargas, J., Mohamed, N., Dafalla, I., Malmberg, M. (2021).
-Dataset of SARS-CoV-2 wastewater data from various towns in Sweden. [https://doi.org/10.17044/scilifelab.14256317](https://doi.org/10.17044/scilifelab.14256317).
+Székely, A. J., Malmberg, M., Vargas, J., Mohamed, N., Dafalla, I., Petrini, F., Davies, L. (2021).
+Dataset of SARS-CoV-2, influenza A and influenza B virus content in wastewater samples from wastewater treatment plants in Sweden. <https://doi.org/10.17044/scilifelab.14256317>.

 **How to cite the method:**

 Isaksson, F., Lundy, L., Hedström, A., Székely, A. J., Mohamed, N. (2022).
-Evaluating the Use of Alternative Normalization Approaches on SARS-CoV-2 Concentrations in Wastewater: Experiences from Two Catchments in Northern Sweden. _Environments_, _9_, 39. [https://doi.org/10.3390/environments9030039](https://doi.org/10.3390/environments9030039).
+Evaluating the Use of Alternative Normalization Approaches on SARS-CoV-2 Concentrations in Wastewater: Experiences from Two Catchments in Northern Sweden. _Environments_, _9_, 39. <https://doi.org/10.3390/environments9030039>.

 ## Methods

 For most cities represented on this page, raw, untreated wastewater samples that are representative of a single day are collected by flow compensated samplers at the wastewater treatment plants (WWTP).
 Uppsala is the exception, with all measurements since week 16 of 2021 instead representing 1 week.
 In Uppsala, samples are collected daily, and then combined flow-proportionally into one composite weekly sample for the purpose of analyses.

 The freshly collected samples are processed according to standard methodologies.
 For samples collected up to and including week 18 of 2021, viral particles were concentrated using the electronegative filtration method ([Ahmed _et al._, 2020](https://www.sciencedirect.com/science/article/pii/S004896972033480X)).
 Since week 19 of 2021, the viral genomic material has instead been concentrated and extracted by the direct capture method, using the Maxwell RSC Enviro TNA kit (Promega).
+For detailed description of themethod, please consult the following protocol:

-Absolute quantification of the copy numbers of the SARS-CoV-2 genome is performed using the [SARS-CoV-2 specific N1 assay from the Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-panel-primer-probes.html).
-To correct for variations in population size and wastewater flow, the group quantifies the pepper mild mottle virus (PMMoV) using a modified version of the assay of [Zhang _et al._ (2006)](https://doi.org/10.1371/journal.pbio.0040003).
+Absolute quantification of the copy numbers of the SARS-CoV-2 genome is performed using One-Step RT-qPCR.
+Until week 31 of 2023 the quantification of the viral genomes was performed using the [SARS-CoV-2 specific N1 assay from the Centers for Disease Control and Prevention (CDC)](https://www.fda.gov/media/134922/download).
+From week 32 of 2023 quantification is performed using the Flu SC2 Multiplex Assay (CDC).
+To correct for variations in population size and wastewater flow, the pepper mild mottle virus (PMMoV) is quantified using a modified version of the assay of [Zhang _et al._ (2006)](https://doi.org/10.1371/journal.pbio.0040003).
 PMMoV is an abundant RNA virus in human faeces and serves as an estimator of human faecal content ([Symonds _et al._, 2019](https://doi.org/10.1371/journal.ppat.1007639)).
 For more details about the sample processing method, and the evaluation of the use of the PMMoV normalisation method for Swedish wastewater, please refer to the corresponding publication: [Isaksson _et al._ (2022)](https://www.mdpi.com/2076-3298/9/3/39).

-The data in the above graph and datafile represent the ratio of the copy numbers measured by the N1 and PMMoV-assays, multiplied by 10<sup>4</sup>.
-As N1 copy number is a proxy for SARS-CoV-2 virus content in the wastewater and PMMoV is a proxy of the faecal content (which is related to the contributing population), the ratio of the two can be considered to be a proxy for the prevalence of COVID-19 infections in the population of the wastewater catchment area.
+The data in the graph and datafile represent the ratio of the copy numbers measured by the Flu SC2 Multiplex Assay and PMMoV-assays, multiplied by 1000.
+As the Flu SC2 Multiplex Assay provides a proxy for SARS-CoV-2 virus content in the wastewater and PMMoV is a proxy of the faecal content (which is related to the contributing population), the ratio of the two can be considered to be a proxy for the prevalence of COVID-19 infections in the population of the wastewater catchment area.
+To align the data generated by the current method with the data generated by methods and quantification assays used earlier, older data has been transformed using conversion factors.
+The conversion factors are estimated based on common alignment periods when old and new methods are used in parallel.

 ## Archived data